 The wastewater collection system is comprised of 25 miles of gravity sewer mains and low-pressure force mains, 16 major pump stations, and 100+ low pressure grinder pumps that serve individual residences.
 The mains are fabricated of vitrified clay, asbestos-cement, and PVC.
 The pipes' diameter ranges from 6" to 18".
+26 engineering firm of Wright-Pierce.

-The map (excerpt) above utilizes color to depict the extent of the service areas of various pump stations at Cape Arundel.
-The map was prepared by the engineering firm of Wright-Pierce.
+The map above depicts the extent of the service areas of various pump stations at Cape Arundel.
+The map was prepared by the